 Now that you have migrated your design system to XD and updated the assets to take advantage of features like dynamic components and Component States, you’re ready to publish and share for your team to take advantage of.

-As I stated earlier, you can jump right in to using this design system after a quick import into XD but taking a little extra time to go through these steps will ensure you are using the best standards to organize and use the assets the most effectively in XD.
+As I stated earlier, you can jump right in to using this design system after a quick import into XD but taking a little extra time to go through these steps will ensure that you are using the best standards to organise and use the assets the most effectively in XD.